General Education Requirements and Learning Outcomes

 B-Develop intellectual and interdisciplinary competencies for academic and lifelong learning through the following four outcomes:

-B2- Communicate effectively via listening, delivering oral presentations, and actively participating in group work
+B2- Communicate effectively via understanding audiences, listening, delivering oral presentations, and actively participating in teams or group work.

 C-Exercise individual and social responsibilities through the following three outcomes:

-C3– Develop and exercise diversity and inclusion responsibilities
+C3– Develop and exercise responsibilities relating to diversity and inclusion responsibilities.

-D-Integrate and apply abilities and capacities developed under each of the 3 above areas, adapting them to new settings, questions, and responsibilities
+D-Integrate and apply these abilities and capacities, adapting them to new settings, questions, and responsibilities to lay the foundation for lifelong learning.

 D1 Demonstrate the ability to synthesize multiple knowledge perspectives, competencies and responsibilities